UltipaDocs

 Removing Ontology Labels

-Use the REMOVE clause to remove ontology labels from nodes.
+Use the REMOVE statement to remove ontology labels from nodes.
 The node itself remains; only the label is removed.

 Remove ontology label from a node: